 Years lived with disability

-Years lived with disability (YLDs) is defined as years of life lived in less than ideal health (7). .
+Years lived with disability (YLDs) is defined as years of life lived in less than ideal health (7).
+YLD in the context of autism tell us how many years people in a population have their diagnosis for.

 Disability adjusted life years

-Disability adjusted life years (DALYs) represent healthy life lost due to premature mortality or disabilityOne DALY represents the loss of the equivalent of one year of full health (8)combine
+Disability adjusted life years (DALYs) represent healthy life lost due to premature mortality, illness or disability and are collated across large samples to determine a population rate per 100,000.
+One DALY represents the loss of the equivalent of one year of full health or no disability (8).
+DALYs combine YLD with years of life lost.
+In the context of autism, a high DALY indicates earlier access to diagnosis, on average, for a population and a low DALY indicates later access to diagnosis.

 Language use and terminology

-Throughout this review, person-first and identity-first language were adopted, accounting for preferences reported in the autistic community and contemporary literature (9) .
-(10–12)
+Throughout this review, person-first language (e.g., person with autism) and identity-first language (e.g., autistic person) were adopted, accounting for preferences reported in the autistic community and contemporary literature (9) .
+As the literature demonstrated that there is no universally accepted terminology, a mixture of person first and identity first language was employed (10–12) .
+The official diagnostic category name, Autism Spectrum Disorder, as used in ICD-11 and the World Health Organisation (WHO), was used to introduce autism initially.
+This report endeavours to use sensitive and respectful language.
+As a result standard epidemiological terms have been tweaked e.g., burden of disease.

 Executive summary